iotile/coretools/doc/source/tutorials/virtual-interfaces.rst

 However, that's not the only way that a VirtualDevice can be used.
-In a more general sense, `HardwareManager` loads plugins called `DeviceAdapters` that tell is how to find and communicate with IOTile Devices.
+In a more general sense, `HardwareManager` loads plugins called `DeviceAdapters` that tell us how to find and communicate with IOTile Devices.
 In past tutorials, we've implicitly been using a `VirtualDeviceAdapter` plugin that lets HardwareManager talk directly to a VirtualDevice object running in the same process as the HardwareManager.